Healthcare expenditure statistics

 An analysis of current healthcare expenditure by provider is shown in Figure 8 and Table 7.
 It should be borne in mind that healthcare providers classified under the same group do not necessarily perform the same set of activities.
 For example, hospitals may offer day care, out-patient, ancillary or other types of service, in addition to in-patient services.

 The second largest healthcare provider (in expenditure terms) was generally that of ambulatory health care providers.
-Their share of current healthcare expenditure in 2018 averaged 25.5 % in the EU and ranged from 14.9 % in Romania to 34.1 % in Belgium.
+Their share of current healthcare expenditure in 2019 averaged 25.5 % in the EU and ranged from 15.0 % in Bulgaria to 32.3 % in Belgium.

 Source data for tables and graphs